Advanced Counselling Skills (New!)

 ACCT (Association of Co-operative Counselling Therapists) has added specific courses to their existing academic requirements for membership in their association.
 Accordingly, as an Associate School approved by ACCT, Orca Institute is now offering Advanced Counselling Courses to meet ACCT's new membership requirements.
 In addition to becoming a member of IACH, we recommend that our graduate students also become members of ACCT.

 Please note: Our Advanced Counselling Skills Distance Learning courses are electives, and a student is not required to take these courses to get their Diploma as a Counselling Hypnotherapist (Cand.) or their Basic Hypnotherapy Certificate.

-The Pre-requisite to take Advanced Counselling Skills is Basic Counselling Training.
-Courses can also be taken individually.
+Advanced Counselling Skills courses can also be taken individually.
 The fee is CAD$398.00 per course except for Supervision (140 hrs.) which would be CAD$450.00.
-Students can also challenge specifically on Supervision and/or any of our other courses and if successful the fee will be adjusted according.
+Students can also challenge specifically on Supervision and/or any of our other courses and if successful the fee will be pro-rated accordingly.